 Here are some quick, simple, and useful ways to find podcasts that will help you grow your brand:

 SparkToro.
 This tool has a special feature called Audience Intelligence which helps you discover relevant audiences for your business.
 You’ll get information about what content they like, what social platforms they use, their interests, and much more.
-Everything you want to know about your audience is in one place.
+Basically, everything you want to know about your audience in one place.

 Listen Notes.
 With more than 2 million podcasts, they’re the biggest podcast database.
-So if there is anyone you want to find, this is the place to do it.
+So if you need to find a particular podcast, this is the place to do it.

 How to pitch for a guest podcast?

-Engaging, personalized, interesting…automated – your pitch must have them all.
+Engaging, personalized, interesting…automated – your pitch must be all of the above.
 It sounds almost impossible to come up with something that is special and unique every time you’re reaching out to someone.

-But most importantly, keep it simple.
-People don’t like to waste time before you finally get to the point.
+Most importantly, keep it simple.
+People don’t like it when you waste time before you finally get to the point.
 A few jokes here and there are fine, but keep your messages short and clear.